Looking Closely at the Growth Curve for The Kraft Heinz Company (KHC)

 Sponsored

-The average price from analysts is $42.11, which is $6.15 above the current price.
 KHC currently public float of 781.96M and currently shorts hold a 1.97% ratio of that float.
-Today, the average trading volume of KHC was 7.86M shares.
+Today, the average trading volume of KHC was 7.78M shares.

 KHC’s Market Performance

-KHC stocks went up by 7.06% for the week, with a monthly jump of 2.35% and a quarterly performance of -5.87%, while its annual performance rate touched -2.77%.
-The volatility ratio for the week stands at 2.65% while the volatility levels for the past 30 days are set at 2.38% for The Kraft Heinz Company.
-The simple moving average for the period of the last 20 days is 5.09% for KHC stocks with a simple moving average of -5.82% for the last 200 days.
+KHC stocks went down by -1.23% for the week, with a monthly jump of 2.61% and a quarterly performance of -7.78%, while its annual performance rate touched -4.28%.
+The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 2.36% for The Kraft Heinz Company.
+The simple moving average for the period of the last 20 days is 2.73% for KHC stocks with a simple moving average of -6.98% for the last 200 days.

 Analysts’ Opinion of KHC